cuzzlor/cre-scaffold/README.md

 - create a component called MenuBar
 - add some styles to the MenuBar component

+## Step 8 - add a couple of different 'pages' or 'features' with routing

+We will install react-router-dom and add:

+- a 'landing' page for the default route '/'
+- a 'survey' page for 'survey'
+- a button on each one to navigate between

+# Create React App documentation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts